Expelled from Paradise: Development

 Expelled from Paradise was developed as a joint cinematic project by Toei Animation and Nitroplus.
 The film is directed by Seiji Mizushima following his work on directing well known anime series such as Fullmetal Alchemist and Mobile Suit Gundam 00.

 Gen Urobuchi has been selected as the script writer and is known for writing the script of Puella Magi Madoka Magica and creating the light novel Fate/Zero.

 Marketing

 Previews

 A trailer titled "Diva Communication" was released on the official website on September 30, 2013.

+Sequel

+An upcoming sequel film titled Expelled from Paradise: Resonance from the Heart (楽園追放 心のレゾナンス, Rakuen Tsuihō: Kokoro no Rezonansu) was revealed at Toei Animation's "Virtual Anime Fes" livestream event on January 27, 2024.
+It is slated for release in 2026.